Introduction

 Why teams use it

 - Zero setup.
-You're live immediately on our domain for both webhooks and email — bringing your own domain is optional.
+You're live immediately on our domain for both webhooks and email — bringing your own domain is optional, and an instant endpoint needs no account at all.

 - Agent-native.
 Console, CLI, the TypeScript SDK and an MCP server are all thin clients over one scoped API (Python/Go SDKs + a Terraform provider are on the roadmap).